 Chaplaincy in Schools

-Visit our School Chaplaincy Course page for information about the next course, in addition to photos and feedback from previous courses.
+Visit our School Chaplaincy Course page for information about the course we used to run, equipping people to work and volunteer in school chaplaincy and school ministry.

 Below is a list of organisations and resources related to chaplaincy in schools.
 We hope they are useful.